AfzalNMSU/Cryptocurrency-Data-Analysis/README.md

 Source Code Organization: <br>
     Cryptocurrency_Analysis.ipynb / Cryptocurrency_Analysis.py - This Python file has the necessary code for automatically analyzing the Cryptocurrenties and the factors that have effect on Bitcoin.

-map_NYC.png/: Sample image of New York city

-dataset_drive_link.txt/: This file contains the drive link of the required data.
+top_coins.csv/: Information of op Cryptocureencies

+bitcoin_dataset.csv/: Bitcoin information

+bitcoin_price.csv/: Bitcoin price

+input/: Information of other specific cryptocurrencies to analyze the factors that have effets of the price

 version_requirements.txt/: Verrsion required to run the code.